xavierchia/xavierchia.github.io/_posts/2022-05-15-founder-patterns.md

 Read more [here](https://justinjackson.ca/surfing).

-## Functioning complex are not designed but emerge
+## Functioning complex system are not designed but emerge

 *"A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
 You have to start over, beginning with a working simple system."* - John Gall in his book Systemantics